 A mortgage loan in the pool may be prepaid as the result of an event of default on the loan.
 An event of default may occur under a mortgage loan for different reasons, including a borrower's failure to make timely payments on the loan, a transfer or assumption of the loan without the lender's consent, or a breach of any of the covenants and requirements disclosed in this prospectus or customarily found in commercial loans.
 If we purchase a defaulted mortgage loan as permitted or required by the trust documents, if the related mortgaged property securing the defaulted mortgage loan is sold, or if we purchase the related mortgaged property from the trust after the trust acquired the property in satisfaction of the defaulted mortgage loan, there will be a prepayment of principal of the loan to certificateholders.
 See "-Servicing Practices for Distressed Loans."
+In the case of many defaulted mortgage loans, we are entitled under the mortgage loan documents to receive a prepayment premium from the borrower but are unable to collect it.
+Although payment of a prepayment premium may be required on a defaulted loan, no portion of any prepayment premium that is collected will be passed through to certificateholders.

 If a mortgage loan in the pool is in default and the default interest paid by the borrower is found to be usurious, any portion of the default interest paid in excess of the permitted amount is applied to reduce the unpaid principal balance of the mortgage loan.
 Applying the excess interest to reduce the principal of the mortgage loan will result in an involuntary partial prepayment of principal of the loan, resulting in a partial prepayment of principal to certificateholders.
+No prepayment premium will be payable as the result of an involuntary prepayment due to the application of excess interest.
 No reamortization of principal is permitted under these circumstances.